shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 Taking some time to set up and organize your working directory for CSCI 211 will help prevent turning in the wrong assignment and make it easier to keep track of your files.<br/>

 You may want to use a Git repository manager, such as GitHub, that provides version control and other features to build and manage software.
-It can be a great tool for organizing your source code; HOWEVER, remember that whenever you are creating a directory for a class where everyone is turning in the same assignments (like in this CSCI 211 course), make sure to make the visibility of this repository **private!** If your repo is public, it means other students can see it and easily steal the code from it -- this constitutes cheating and is a violation of academic integrity.
-There is no reason to make a CSCI 211 repo publicly visible this semester or after you have completed the class.
+It can be a great tool for organizing your source code; HOWEVER, remember that whenever you are creating a directory for a class where everyone is turning in the same assignments (like in this CSCI 211 course), make sure to **make the visibility of this repository private!** If your repo is public, it means other students can see it and easily steal the code from it -- this constitutes cheating and is a violation of academic integrity.
+There is **no reason** to make a CSCI 211 repo publicly visible this semester OR after you have completed the class.
 Refer to the [Cheating Policy](http://www.ecst.csuchico.edu/~trhenry/classes/general/cheating.html) or talk to me directly if you are unclear about any of this.
 Refer to the [GitHub docs](https://docs.github.com/en/free-pro-team@latest/github) for additional guidance on working with GitHub.<br/>

 There is no requirement in this course to use GitHub.
 The following instructions will work on your local Linux/OSX laptop/desktop (with or without a remote repository):<br/>